Varicose Veins Treatment in Phoenix, Arizona

 Varicose veins are caused by weak or damaged valves in the veins that are not able to work properly against gravity and push the blood back up to the heart.
 This inability of veins to function properly is called venous insufficiency and is the main problem behind varicose veins.
-There are several potential causes for Varicose Veins and risk factors that an individual may be more likely to get them
+There are several potential causes for Varicose Veins and risk factors that an individual may be more likely to get them.

-How are Varicose Veins diagnosed?
+How Are Varicose Veins Treated?

 • Patient training

 • Elevating your legs